mburolla/siu-java-spring-boot-da-1/assignments.md

 - `POST student{id}/api/v1/member/{memberId}/checkin?time=2021-12-30 13:48:28`
 - `POST student{id}/api/v1/member/{memberId}/checkout?time=2021-12-30 13:48:28`

 This endpoint allows the API to keep track of a person's workouts.
-Be sure to create a table that links to the memberId.
+Be sure link to the memberId.

-This endpoint should echo the arguements passed into it.
+This endpoint should echo the arguments passed into it.
+If a member id is passed into this endpoint, the endpoint should return an HTTP status code of `404`: `Member id not found`.
+Otherwise return an HTTP Status code of `200`.

-# Ex.
-19 405 Method Not Allowed
+# BONUS: 405 Method Not Allowed
 Tired of seeing this error in Postman?
 Me too!

 Start a new IntelliJ project and create a Java commandline tool that creates a function signature